Study a Bachelor of Arts in Philosophy at King's

 Philosophy Program Options

-Dr. Jeffrey Dudiak, Wisdom in an Age of Science
+Dr. Jeffrey Dudiak, Professor of Philosophy

 My previous research projects have centred around “truth”, culminating in a book published by the King’s University Press.
 Among my next projects, I want to turn my attention to “wisdom”,…Read More